tejas1364/Auction-Website/README.md

 # LionAuction Project
 ***
-This project was done individually by Tejas Chadha Marimuthu for CMPSC 431W.
+This project was done individually by Tejas Chadha Marimuthu

 ## Table of Contents
 1. [General Info](#general-info)